likhithaal/Git-GitHub/README.md

 # Git-GitHub
-This is just for tutorial purpose.
+This is for tutorial purpose.